cpeisert/docker-python-example/README.md

 - (Optional) In order to use the npm scripts in "package.json", install [npm](https://www.npmjs.com/get-npm).
 - (Optional) For VS Code users, recommend installing the Docker extension.
-- (Optional) Python 3 installed locally enables testing the Flask app independently of Docker.
+- (Optional) Python 3 installed locally enables testing the Flask app independent of Docker.

 ## Notes on npm scripts